 For building-wide filtration, today most owners and engineers want 10 micron.
-After all, if you are going to the trouble providing filtration, why not get the finest?
+After all, if you are going to the trouble of providing filtration, why not get the finest?

-Let's look in detail at the difference between 25 and 10 micron in a domestic water application.
+Now let's look in detail at the difference between 25 and 10 micron in a domestic water application.

 A good way to understand the value of 10 micron is first by comparing the open area of 25 and 10 micron screens:

 From the above perspective, the true difference can be more easily appreciated.
 It's not as much about comparing the micron values of 25 vs. 10 as it is about 19% open vs. 6% open.
 It illuminates why as good as 25 micron is, there's little impact on actual Turbidity.
 Whereas 10 micron, with only 6% of the filtration area open, delivers a profound reduction of Turbidity levels.